cs3041-18b/cs3041-18b.github.io/designs/datavis_assn.md

 - _For Persuasion:_ There are very few guidelines here.
 I would encourage you to be creative and optimize for impact.
 For example, consider the work of Pedro Cruz that we looked at in class: [Pedro Cruz on Vimeo](https://vimeo.com/pmcruz).

 ### Your Design Process
 Before you got to this class, you should have read about the [five design-sheet (FdS)](http://fds.design/) approach for information visualization.
-You should walk through [all five stages](http://fds.design/wp-content/uploads/2015/06/five-design-sheet-approach-JCR.pdf) of FdS.
+You should walk through [all five stages](http://fds.design/wp-content/uploads/2015/06/five-design-sheet-approach-JCR.pdf) of FdS for both the Clear Communication and Persuasion portraits.
 Make sure to get feedback from other students in the class as part of your design process; we'll be providing time for this in class on Nov.
 13th.

 ### Build it.
 Just build it.
 Note that you may run into tensions between your imagined visualization and the one that you have time to create.
 That's okay!
 Technical tradeoffs are a reality that any designer must encounter.
 Adjust your design (as needed), and be sure to discuss these tradeoffs in your design document.

 ## Deliverables
 - **PROTOTYPE TESTING**: Tuesday, November 13th.
 Have an initial prototype ready for testing in class.
 This will be our second time gathering feedback on a project, so really think about what you'd like to test and how you'd like to test it.
 While it's certainly reasonable to do a broad test on your entire design, it can also be useful to create prototypes designed to test specific design decisions that you're interested in.